ExtensityAI/symbolicai/README.md

 - `l` or `list`: List all installed packages.
 To list installed packages, use the following command: `sympkg l`
 - `u` or `update`: Update an installed package.
 To update a package, use the following command: `sympkg u <package>`

 For more information on each command, you can use the `--help` flag.
-For example, to get help on the `install` command, use the following command: `sympkg install --help`.
+For example, to get help on the `i` command, use the following command: `sympkg i --help`.

 Note: The package manager is based on GitHub, so you will need `git` installed to install or update packages.
 The packages names use the GitHub `<username>/<repo_name>` convention.